cedvdb/phone_form_field/README.md

     border: OutlineInputBorder() // default to UnderlineInputBorder(),
     // ...
   ),
-  validator: PhoneValidator.invalidMobile(),   // default PhoneValidator.invalid()
+  validator: PhoneValidator.validMobile(),   // default PhoneValidator.valid()
   selectorNavigator: const BottomSheetNavigator(), // default to bottom sheet but you can customize how the selector is shown by extending CountrySelectorNavigator
   enabled: true,          // default
   showFlagInInput: true,  // default